ClaudioV05/ClaudioV05/README.md

 ### Hi there👋 Welcome to my Github profile.

+## My name is CLAUDIOMIDO VENTURA and my nickname is "ClaudioV05"!

 <!--
 **ClaudioV05/ClaudioV05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.